bartvanhalder/owlin-apidocs/README.md

 The required url is:
 ``https://newsroom.owlin.com/api/v1/generate_secret?email=email@example.com&password=password``

-**Please keep the number of sessions to a minimum since for each new session you have send your password over the internet.
-Even though this happens in an encrypted manner (https) it is less secure.
-We highly recommend you to store this key into your database.**
+**Minimize the number of sessions!
+Generate the secret key only when necessary and store it in your database.**
+This is because every time you generate a secret key, a new session is started and your password is sent over the internet.
+This is less secure, even though https encryption used.

 ##### 2. Hash the secret key to generate an access key
 Authenticating all api requests in a session requires the following parameters: